Last Updated on April 21, 2023

 Ask questions about each dog’s behavior and health, including documents.
 This will also allow you to maybe pick out the super-spunky pup from its laidback sibling.

-A Mini Bernedoodle puppy can have a price range of $400 up to $4,000.
-Costs can vary and depend on factors such as the breeder’s location, the money and time they spent on their breeding stock and their litter, pedigree, and popularity.
+A Mini Bernedoodle puppy can have a price range of $3,000 to $5,000.
+Costs can vary and depend on factors such as the breeder’s location, the money and time they spent on their breeding stock, and their litter, pedigree, and popularity.

 Don’t get hooked with the idea that the higher the price, the higher the quality.
 It goes the same way if the Mini Berner-Poodle pup has a value that’s too good to be true because it probably is.
 Do your due diligence before selecting or paying a breeder.